Technigo/project-happy-thoughts-api/README.md

-# Project Happy Thoughts API
+# Project Happy Thoughts API 💌

-Replace this readme with your own information about your project.

-Start by briefly describing the assignment in a sentence or two.
-Keep it short and to the point.
+- In this week's project we used our new skills in Express and Mongodb to build an API which includes POST-request endpoints to create data, and GET-request endpoints to return data.
+We revisited our "Happy Thoughts" project from a couple of weeks ago, were we built a frontend in React which uses an API to store happy thoughts (in the previous project we built a frontend application with a form to post happy thoughts, list the most recent thoughts, and show a count of "hearts/likes" on each thought.
+Users could then click a heart to like a thought).

+- For this project, the task was to take this application one step further and build the API ourselves.
+Our own API is supposed to work in the same way, and become a drop-in replacement for the API we used in the previous project.

-## The problem
+## The project/How I solved it 👩‍💻

-Describe how you approached to problem, and what tools and techniques you used to solve it.
+Describe how you approached the problem.
 How did you plan?
-What technologies did you use?
 If you had more time, what would be next?

+## Tech
+- React
+- MongoDB
+- Express
+- JavaScript

-## View it live
+## View it live ❤️

-Every project should be deployed somewhere.
-Be sure to include the link to the deployed project so that the viewer can click around and see what it's all about.
+Link to the deployed project: